 The only way for these exercises to be truly beneficial is to be done consistently over weeks and months.
 It was 9 months of stretching, and more if you've had more babies.
 This is a natural trauma to the abs, that requires consistent restorative work.
 Adding this work into your workout routine as a warm up will bring the best results.
 If you are newly postpartum, creating a morning routine with these exercises will help repair the separation faster and develop more strength for exercising again after 6 weeks.

-Losing fat is also essential to reducing the pooch.
+Losing fat is also essential to reducing the mom pooch

-If you don't lose the extra weight gained during pregnancy, the ab separation will repair, but there will still be a pooch of extra fat and skin.
+Weight gain during pregnancy is also a contributor to ab separation.
+If the extra weight stays for months after delivery, it pulls on the muscles, making it harder for them to repair.
+Gentle exercises will help, but losing the extra weight on the belly will help tremendously as well.
 The skin won't go away, but the fat can, and it is possible to lose weight while breastfeeding.
 Milk Dust is the perfect protein powder to help you lose the weight and keep up your milk supply.